BillyFrcs/FlappyBird/README.md

 This game in still development, so you can't play it now, but you can still see the game in action.

+## Simple Docs

+Just for information, the main cpp file is FlappyBird.cpp is used to create and run the game.

 > Note: This game only available and running on Linux :)

 <i>© Billy Franscois</i>